sydneypos/hello-world/README.md

 # hello-world
-I am fifteen and have a lot of freckles
+I am fifteen and have a lot of freckles.
+I also have dark brown hair.